glegoux/browsing-history-shell/README.md

 ## Tests

+There is a library to do unit test in bash.

 Use docker container for interactive and unit tests.
 Launch the script `./run`.
 See [test/](https://github.com/glegoux/browsing-history-shell/blob/master/test/).

+11/11, 100%, All unit tests OK.

 *Note*
 * To be safe, don't use the aliases `cd` or `bhistory` in an unit test because it's a bash function, that is a compound command (see http://www.gnu.org/software/bash/manual/bash.html#Aliases).